SIMEXP/fmriprep-denoise-benchmark/content/research_report/results.md

 To compare the loss in number of volumes from scrubbing base strategy across datasets, we calculate the proportion of volume loss to number of volumes in a full scan.
 `ds000228` includes child subjects and shows higher loss in volumes comparing to `ds000030` with adult subjects only.
-In `ds000228`, the trend of volume scrubbed comparing adults and children fits the observation shown in literature {cite:p}`satterthwaite_impact_2012`.
+This is consistent with the trend in the difference in mean framewise displacement, and it fits the observation shown in literature {cite:p}`satterthwaite_impact_2012`.
+In `ds000030`, we see the similar trend mirroring the mean framewise displacemnt results.
-In `ds000030`, the schizophrania group shows the highest amount of volumes scrubbed, followed by the bipolar group, and comparable results between the control group and ADHD group.
+The schizophrania group shows the highest amount of volumes scrubbed, followed by the bipolar group, and comparable results between the control group and ADHD group.
 With a stringent 0.2 mm threshold, groups with high motion will loose on average close to half of the volumes.

 ```{code-cell}
 :tags: [hide-input, remove-output]